Inclement Weather? If Brighton Area Schools are closed, our evening classes are cancelled and every attempt will be made to reschedule.

 Dog sport interest? .
 Not surprising, this practical program for companion dogs offers a wonderful base for many dog sports!
 Trainers desiring to do more with their pets in many venues usually find that attaining titles happens with ease when compared to the pets that have the shock of no treats when in a ring or on a course.
 Take a look at the "Awards" page, link is above!

-If advanced training with your dog sounds like fun, join us for recreational and/or competition training.
+If advanced training with your dog sounds like fun, when basic training is done, join us for Obedience & Manners Two Plus!
 Especially nice to do with like-minded, drama free people!
-After base training, the Obedience & Manners Level 3 & 4 - Pawformance Dog Sports! year round classes take training to another level!
-Terrific for dogs that need a job!
+After base training, my Pawformance Sports! classes take training to another level!
+Terrific for dogs that like to be busy and people that enjoy a night out with their pup(s)...
+Some trainers enjoy training more than one pet at a time!

 We really enjoyed watching "Annie" (Chelsea's Gala Parade CD, CGC) at the Lansing Dog Show.
 At the show it really became clear to us what a special relationship you have with your animals.
 There were many people there that had very well trained dogs yet didn't really seem to understand their animals.
 As the Monks of New Skete said in their book "How to be Your Dog's Best Friend", "While the dog performed well one wonders what the total dog-human relationship was like."
 Unfortunately, the judges don't score on this and I'm sure breeders that form "true bonds" are rare.
 You have a very special skill and you are lucky to have a job you truly love. ...
 Your friends, Barbara & Ole - "Skyla" - Chelsea' s Skyrocket - Golden Retriever